tarof429/stuckathome/golang/README.md

 }
 ```

-Below is another example based on the colors example where we print a subset of the slice.
+Below is another example based on the colors example where we print a subset of the array by creating a slice.

 ```go
 func main() {